maksmaisak/htn/task.md

 After Execution Aborted|After the task is aborted After Execution Failed|After the task fails

-?> This is a bitmask, so you can select multiple or none of the options.
+?> This is a bitmask, so you can select multiple options.
+To choose **Never**, select none: uncheck the default **After Execution Successful** option.

 #### Submitting multiple plan steps